JacenBoy/jacenboy.github.io/_posts/2021-08-17-tryhackme-jpgchat.md

 nmap -p- -v -oN nmap-allports.nmap 10.10.54.184
 ```

 Nmap finds two open ports: port 22 running SSH, and port 3000.
-While Nmap can't identify what service is running, it does try to give us some informaiton that we can use to identify the service ourselves.
+While Nmap can't identify what service is running, it does try to give us some information that we can use to identify the service ourselves.

 ```
 3000/tcp open  ppp?